graphql-rules/graphql-rules/docs/rules/05-list/list-pagination.md

 }
 ```

-But if you focus only on the arguments `page` and `page`, the benefit of your pagination for clients will be no better than `limit` and `skip`.
+But if you focus only on the arguments `page` and `perPage`, the benefit of your pagination for clients will be no better than `limit` and `skip`.
 In order for a client application to render pagination properly, it needs to provide not only the list of items themselves but also additional metadata with at least a total number of pages and records.
 For pagination metadata, you must have the following generic type `PaginationInfo`:

 ```graphql
 type PaginationInfo {